Marvel's Special Presentations

-Marvel Studios Special Presentations are a series of television specials produced by Marvel Studios for Disney+, set within the Marvel Cinematic Universe (MCU), sharing continuity with the franchise's films and television series.
-The Marvel Studios Special Presentation banner was revealed alongside the announcement of the first television special, Werewolf by Night (2022), in September 2022.
-The approximately hour-long specials are envisioned to provide a short look at new characters or concepts to the MCU.
-The Special Presentations are accompanied by a special fanfare and opening reminiscent of the CBS Special Presentation intro from the 1980s and 1990s.
+Marvel's Special Presentations are a series of television specials produced by Marvel Studios for Disney+, set within the Marvel Cinematic Universe (MCU), sharing continuity with the franchise's films and television series.
+The Special Presentation banner was revealed alongside the announcement of the first special, Werewolf by Night (2022), in September 2022.
+The approximately hour-long specials were envisioned to provide a short look at new characters or concepts to the MCU.
+The Special Presentations are accompanied by an opening logo and fanfare reminiscent of the CBS Special Presentation intro from the 1980s and 1990s.

-Werewolf by Night and The Guardians of the Galaxy Holiday Special (2022) are included in Phase Four of the MCU, both of which are holiday-themed.
-Marvel Studios is open to the idea of additional specials, and by February 2025, had begun developing an untitled special with Jon Bernthal focused on his character Frank Castle / Punisher for release in 2026 as part of Phase Six.
-The Special Presentation format has been praised for how it allowed Marvel Studios to tell contained stories that experiment with genre and style, and could introduce more obscure characters, while also not being beholden to long-form storytelling as with their films and television series.
+Werewolf by Night and The Guardians of the Galaxy Holiday Special (2022) are included in Phase Four of the MCU, both of which are holiday-themed and were released as Marvel Studios Special Presentations.
+Marvel Studios was open to making additional specials, and by February 2025 had begun developing The Punisher: One Last Kill with Jon Bernthal.
+It is focused on his character, Frank Castle / Punisher, and was released in 2026 as part of Phase Six.
+One Last Kill was produced by Marvel Studios under its Marvel Television label and released as a Marvel Television Special Presentation.
+The Special Presentation format has been praised for allowing Marvel Studios to tell contained stories that experiment with genre and style while not being beholden to long-form storytelling, as with their films and television series.

 Development

 By September 2018, Marvel Studios was developing several limited series for Disney's new streaming service Disney+, to be centered on "second tier" characters from the Marvel Cinematic Universe (MCU) films who had not and were unlikely to star in their own films.
 Developing content for Disney+ allowed Marvel Studios to be flexible with formats, such as emulating one-off or annual holiday-themed television specials like A Charlie Brown Christmas (1965) and Frosty the Snowman (1969); those specials were usually 30 minutes to an hour, which was the length Marvel Studios was envisioning for their specials.

 In December 2020, Marvel Studios announced The Guardians of the Galaxy Holiday Special for Disney+, to be released in late 2022, during the holiday season.
 The Holiday Special was the first piece of content Marvel Studios planned to create for Disney+.
 By August 2021, a Halloween-themed television special for Disney+ was in development, reportedly centered on Werewolf by Night.
 At the D23 Expo in September 2022, Marvel confirmed the Halloween special as Werewolf by Night, which was released in October.
-At that time, the "Marvel Studios Special Presentation" banner was revealed, under which Werewolf by Night and The Guardians of the Galaxy Holiday Special would be marketed.
-Marvel Studios executive Brian Gay called the Marvel Studios Special Presentations a "new format" for the studio, with each special meant to be a short look at "either a different story or a different area of the universe", such as introducing new characters or concepts to the MCU, and teasing how they could further integrate into the MCU with future appearances.
+At that time, the Special Presentation banner was revealed, under which Werewolf by Night and The Guardians of the Galaxy Holiday Special would be released as "Marvel Studios Special Presentations".
+Marvel Studios executive Brian Gay called the Special Presentations a "new format" for the studio, with each special meant to be a short look at "either a different story or a different area of the universe", such as introducing new characters or concepts to the MCU, and teasing how they could further integrate into the MCU with future appearances.